paashkovaaa/iot_api/README.md

 3. **Create PostgreSQL Database and Environment File**

+    - You need to create PostgreSQL database locally on your machine.
-    - Ensure PostgreSQL is set up.
-Create a `.env` file in the project directory with the following content:
+    - Create a `.env` file in the project directory with the following content:

       ```dotenv
-      POSTGRES_DB=iot
+      POSTGRES_DB=db_name
       POSTGRES_USER=yourusername
       POSTGRES_PASSWORD=yourpassword
       HOST=db